oicurp/Chemometrics/README.md

 # Chemometrics for Analytical Chemistry Using Python

 ---
+**Note: this might seem a lofty plan, as there're a lot to do.
+Currently only codes for I-MR chart is developped and stored under 4.6.Shewhart Charts.**

 ## Introduction
-This repository contains Python codes for people who're interested in learning Chemometrics using Python as the tool in stead of commercial statistical softwares.
-The knowledge behind the Python codes are mainly based on the Chemometrics book by Miller [1].
+This repository contains Python codes for people who're interested in learning Chemometrics using Python as the tool in stead of commercial statistical softwares.The knowledge behind the Python codes are mainly based on the Chemometrics book by Miller [1].

 One might find the codes useful in the following application pharmaceutical manfacturing areas:
 1. Control Charts (I-MR, or Shewhart charts) for process and quality monitoring (In-Process Control, Finished Product Testing, Stability Testing).